openshift/console/frontend/packages/shipwright-plugin/README.md

 1. The origin samples in the Shipwright git repository doesn't run with the default Service Account on OpenShift and needs some additional configurations.
 2. Our samples are slightly modified and doesn't require this.
 We use namespaced scoped BuildStrategies so that they don't conflict.
-3. We also uses our internal OpenShift image repository and provided some full demos.
+3. We also uses our internal OpenShift image registry and provided some full demos.

 To install the resources you need to create the namespace `build-examples` and apply the YAML files from the samples folder.